Your bag

 Checkout

-Best Places to Spot Orangutans in the Wild [2024]
+Ethical Places to Spot Orangutans in Southeast Asia [2026]

 If you want to see wild Orangutans, here are the best places to spot them.
 Sightings & selfies not guaranteed!

-Best Places to Spot Orangutans in the Wild [2024]
+Ethical Places to Spot Orangutans in Southeast Asia [2026]

-Orangutans are some of the most awe-inspiring animals to see in the wild.
-They are highly intelligent - they can sense the weather and can be seen crafting makeshift shelters hours before we know it's about to rain, they're very emotionally aware, and one of our closest relative in the wild.
+Orangutans are some of the most remarkable animals you can see in the wild.
+They’re highly intelligent.
+They can sense changes in the weather and build leafy shelters hours before rain arrives.
+They’re emotionally aware, deeply observant, and one of our closest relatives in the animal kingdom.

 Orangutans will stay with their mums when they're younger, and will go solo in adulthood